 As a rule, each Mb equates to 20 seconds of video, a minute of audio, or a standard webpage.
 So, 500Mb of data will allow you to download 500 songs, or an hour of video, or handle 1000 emails with attachments.
 It will also allow you to browse thousands of web pages but if they contain interactive content such as videos, data will be used much faster.

-Pay-as-you-go-packages range in price but for example, Three offer 1Gb for £10 which is valid for 30 days.
+Pay-as-you-go-packages range in price but for example, there are deals giving 2Gb for around £10 which is valid for 30 days.
 Contract plans will give you more data for your money, but will lock you into a contract.

 If you're not sure about your contract when it comes to data and travelling abroad, be sure to change your settings to turn off 3G and data roaming; only connect via WiFi where available.